How to Make Tonkotsu Ramen at Home Like Japan

 The Broth Is Everything: Why Long Cooking Transforms Pork Bones Into Liquid Gold

-You’ll need 2 to 3 pounds of pork bones—a mix of femur, knuckle, and neck bones works best.
-Ask your butcher to cut them into 3-inch pieces.
-Blanch them first in boiling water for 2 minutes, drain, and rinse under cold water.
-This removes impurities that would cloud your final broth.
-Place cleaned bones in a large stockpot with 4 quarts of water, add a 2-inch piece of ginger (smashed, not peeled) and a halved onion.
-Bring to a boil, then immediately reduce to a gentle simmer where bubbles barely break the surface.
-Skim foam for the first 30 minutes, then leave it alone.
-After 18 hours minimum, strain through cheesecloth.
-The result should be opaque and rich enough that it coats a spoon.
+Grab 2 to 3 pounds of pork bones—femur, knuckle, and neck work best.
+Have your butcher chop them into 3-inch pieces.
+Blanch them in boiling water for 2 minutes, then rinse.
+This step clears out gunk that would muddy your broth.
+Toss the bones in a stockpot with 4 quarts of water, a smashed 2-inch ginger chunk, and a halved onion.
+Boil, then dial it back to a lazy simmer—just a few bubbles.
+Skim foam early, then walk away.
+At 18 hours, strain through cheesecloth.
+Done right, the broth should coat a spoon like liquid silk.

-Season this broth with a tare—a concentrated flavoring base.
-The classic Hakata version uses soy sauce, sake, mirin, and chicken stock.
-Combine 1 cup soy sauce, ½ cup sake, ¼ cup mirin, and 1 cup chicken stock in a saucepan.
-Simmer for 10 minutes.
-This tare is what you’ll blend with your tonkotsu broth at a 1:4 ratio (tare to broth) when assembling bowls.
+Season with tare, a flavor-packed base.
+The Hakata classic mixes soy sauce, sake, mirin, and chicken stock.
+Simmer 1 cup soy sauce, ½ cup sake, ¼ cup mirin, and 1 cup chicken stock for 10 minutes.
+When assembling bowls, mix 1 part tare to 4 parts broth.

 Where Sourcing Matters: Alkaline Noodles and the Specifics That Change Everything